rendzina/ble_scanner/README.md

 The scanner will:
 - Load the ignore list (if present)
 - Initialise the database
-- Begin scanning for BLE devices
+- Begin scanning in 10-second windows every minute
 - Log likely phones to the console and database
+- Track devices using fingerprints to handle random addresses

 Press `Ctrl+C` to stop the scanner gracefully.